dschinkel/example-tests/README.md

 # example-tests
-Just a repository of real world example tests where I test drove my SUT code from these tests
+A repository of real world example tests where I test drove my SUT code from these tests

 A lot of this currently is based off the Hexagonal Architecture & Clean Architecture concepts.